 The objectives of this workshop are:

-A registration link will be provided in late March 2021 prior to the opening registration date on 1 April.
+A registration link will be provided prior to the opening registration date on 1 July 2021.

 A poster session will be held in conjunction with the workshop.
 In line with the workshop's stated aims, topics include experiences, research and development relevant to the safety case for various disposal options such as deep geological disposal, near-surface disposal or surface disposal.